Macros | |

 #define BURGER_MAC |

-If this define exists, then you are creating code that runs under Apple MacOS version 8.6 through 9.2.
-Since MacOS runs on the 680x0 or the PowerPC architectures, you may need to check BURGER_68K or BURGER_POWERPC for any CPU specific code or features.
-Also, on 680x0 platforms, you may be compiling under the Code Fragment Manager format, and to detect that, check for the presence of BURGER_CFM.
+If this define exists, then code is created to run on Apple MacOS version 7.5.3 through 9.2.
+Since MacOS runs on the 680x0 or the PowerPC architectures, a check BURGER_68K or BURGER_POWERPC for any CPU specific code or features.
+Also, on 680x0 platforms, the code may be compiling with the Code Fragment Manager format, and to detect that, check for the presence of BURGER_CFM.

 #define BURGER_MACCARBON |